danfuzz/samizdat/doc/library-guide/Peg.md

-Makes and returns a parser rule which matches any token with the same class as given. `cls` is an arbitrary class, which is typically (but not necessarily) a derived data class with a string as its name.
+Makes and returns a parser rule which matches any token with the same class as given. `cls` is an arbitrary class, which is typically (but not necessarily) a record class.
 Upon success, the rule consumes and yields the matched token.

 This is also used to match single characters in tokenizers.